The Archaeological Conservancy's

 Presented by | Ken Zollphoto of man in white shirt and green jacket with blue collar

-In our third Virtual Lecture of 2023, Ken Zoll will discuss meteorites that have been found at several ancient sites in the American Southwest.
+In our third Virtual Lecture of 2023, Ken Zoll discussed meteorites that have been found at several ancient sites in the American Southwest.
 Four of these meteorites were in or near dwellings of the Sinagua Culture in Central Arizona.
 The Sinagua meteorites were determined to be part of the Canyon Diablo meteorite that created Meteor Crater near Flagstaff more than 50,000 years ago.
 Literature suggested that these specimens were manually transported to their locations by Native Americans hundreds of years ago.
 However, using recent research and modeling, the manuport hypothesis is questioned, resulting in an alternative conclusion.
 In addition, the estimated date of the destruction of one of the Sinagua ruins was confirmed using radiocarbon dating of charred material adhering to the meteorite that was found in the dwelling.
+Watch the recorded lecture HERE.

 SEPT 14 | Prospect Hill: Enslavement and Freedom from Mississippi to Africa